Your preferred office location

 FAMILY DISPUTE RESOLUTION

 Dianne Caruso is a Senior Associate in the Family Law team at HHG Legal Group.
-She is also a Registered Family Dispute Resolution Practitioner chairing mediations in respect of both parenting and financial matters.
+She is also a Registered Family Dispute Resolution Practitioner, chairing mediations in respect of both parenting and financial matters.

 What is Family Dispute Resolution?